JesusMcCloud/magnumpi/README.md

 <img src="figures/magnum_pi.png" alt="Logo"/><br>Magnum - Package Inspector
 </center>
 ## Introduction
-Magnum PI is a tool for live dynamic application analysis on Android.
+Magnum PI is a tool for live dynamic application analysis on Android developed at Graz University of Technology.
 License: GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 (For more information refer to the file COPYING.)